illume/static_checking_python/readme.md

 W: 38, 0: Method 'noise' is abstract in class 'Birds' but is not overridden (abstract-method)
 ```

+Here we see that pylint detects that we have not implemented the noise and move methods... because we made a typo.

 ## implementsinterface2.py

+In this file I correct the typo, and rerun pylint.

 Here pylint can find that we are correctly implemented the required methods.